steveklabnik/rust_for_rubyists/book/chapter-06.rst

 Remember that the tilde has an effect that we haven't talked about yet.
 I added it because running without it gives an error message that implies you need it: give it a shot.
-Anyway, we give either the string
+Because our variables are typed, we have to coerece the number in the ``else`` case to a string.
+In Ruby we'd just let it be a ``Fixnum`` if it was a number.
+Oh well.

 Because the ``if`` returns a value, we could also do something like this::